Scientists find gene that controls chronic pain

 "Our research lays the groundwork for the development of new drugs to treat chronic pain by blocking HCN2."

-Pain is an enormous health burden worldwide, estimated to cost more than 200 billion euros (174 billion pounds) a year in Europe and around $150 billion (94 billion pounds) a year in the United States.
+Pain is an enormous health burden worldwide, estimated to cost more than 200 billion euros ($281 billion) a year in Europe and around $150 billion a year in the United States.

 Studies show that around 22 percent of people with chronic pain become depressed and 25 percent go on to lose their jobs.
 A 2002/03 survey by a group called Pain in Europe estimated that as many as one in five Europeans suffers chronic pain.